fieldtrip/website/example/measuring_the_timing_delay_and_jitter_for_a_real-time_application.md

 Comparing Figure 3 to Figure 1a, we see that the delays have decreased.

 We now use the 2nd option for detecting events: using ft_read_event.
-Note that this now does not read from the shared memory buffer but directly from the fieldtrip buffer.
+Note that this now does not read from the shared memory buffer but directly from the FieldTrip buffer.
 Previously some events may have gone undetected , therefore we also need to check the matching of trigger to echo

 ### CHL on, Fs=4KHz